wandb/docs/content/guides/integrations/scikit.md

 1. [**Sign up**](https://wandb.ai/site) for a free account.

-2. Use this code to install install the `wandb` library and sign in to your WandB account.
+2. Use this code to install the `wandb` library and sign in to your wandb account.

 3. Find your API key on the [Authorize page](https://wandb.ai/authorize).

-4. If you are using Weights and Biases for the first time you might want to check out our [quickstart](../../quickstart.md)
+4. If you are using Weights and Biases for the first time,check out a [quickstart](../../quickstart.md)

 {{< tabpane text=true >}}
 {{% tab header="Command Line" value="cli" %}}